HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Writable /etc/passwd

-First generate a password with one of the following commands.
+First, generate a password with one of the following commands.

 ```
 openssl passwd -1 -salt hacker hacker